Chinese property giant Evergrande warns again that it could default on its enormous debts – KION546

 Evergrande did not immediately respond to a request for further comment.

 Analysts have suggested that the Chinese government would have to intervene to limit the fallout if Evergrande were to default.
-There’s no sign of that happening just yet.
+And authorities are clearly watching closely, while attempting to project calm.

+On Wednesday, Fu Linghui, a spokesperson for China’s National Bureau of Statistics, acknowledged the difficulties of “some large real estate companies,” according to state news agency China News Service.

+Without naming Evergrande directly, Fu was quoted as saying that China’s real estate market had remained stable this year but the impact of recent events “on the development of the whole industry needs to be observed.”

 “Evergrande’s collapse would be the biggest test that China’s financial system has faced in years,” Mark Williams, Capital Economics’ chief Asia economist, wrote in a note last week.
 He predicted that the country’s central bank “would step in with liquidity support” if fears of a major default intensified.